-With the padding gone, you can inspect your subfloor.
-This is an important step if you plan on installing hardwood floors or tiling since any problems will be much harder to fix once your new flooring is in.
-You’ll want to look for:
+Once the padding is gone, you can inspect your subfloor.
+This is an important step if you plan on installing new hardwood floors or tile, since any issues with the subfloor will be much harder to fix once the new flooring is in.

-- Rusted tack strips: Could simply be a stain from a pet or spilled drink but could also be a sign of a roof leak.
-If more than one tack strip is rusted, you should get a roof inspection pronto.
+- Rusted tack strips: While this could simply be a stain from a pet or spilled drink, it could also be a sign of a roof leak.
+If more than one tack strip is rusted, you should get a roof inspection ASAP.

-- Squeaky subfloor panels: Walk and/or jump on each of your subfloor panels.
-If they squeak, hammer a couple of ring shank nails into the spot where the noise is coming from.
+- Squeaky subfloor panels: Walk and jump on each of your subfloor panels.
+If they squeak, hammer a few ring shank nails into the spot where the noise is coming from to secure the panel.

 - Sinking floors: This could be a sign your foundation is cracking.
-Have an inspection done before you install any new flooring.
+If you notice sinking floors, have an inspection done before you install any new flooring.

-- Staples: There will be a bunch of these left behind by the carpet padding.
-Use a pair of pliers or a pry bar to take them out.
+- Staples: You will likely have a bunch of staples left behind from your carpet padding.
+Use a pair of pliers or your pry bar to take them out.

-If you’re installing new carpet and your tack strips are in good condition, you can skip this step entirely.
-If not, you’ll need your handy pry bar and hammer.
+If you’re installing new carpeting and your existing tack strips are in good condition, you can skip this step entirely.
+If not, you’ll need your pry bar and hammer.

 To remove tack strips, find the nails holding them to the floor and slide your pry bar underneath.
-Use the hammer to force it deeper into the gap and pull up on the pry bar to loosen the strip until free.
+Use the hammer to force it deeper into the gap, and pull on the pry bar to loosen the strip until it’s free.